Ramin-RX7/Shifty/docs/Principals/Types.md

     func f(x) -> int|float {...}     // only return an int or a float
 > The syntax used above for Unions is just for example purposes (since syntax of the language is not implemented yet)

+Unions are a type themselves and there can be instances of them.
+This means a function parameter can accept only Unions as it's type (if useful in any case).
+Read more about Union class in it's own documentation.

 ## Type Aliases